 According to PDES, a packet P emitted by an initiator reaches the correct target when it is safe to do so, i.e. when the interconnect is sure that no initiator will send a packet with a timestamp lesser than the timestamp of P. This temporal filtering operation can be factorized, when all the connected active initiators have sent at least one message to the interconnect.

 These messages are stored in a centralized data structure.
 This structure stores tree information: the packet, the timestamps and the current initiator activity.
+Only the active initiators are taken into account during filtering.
 After elaboration of the simulator, the activity information for each initiator is set to true.
 A coprocessor initiator will send a message with m_soclib_command set to TLMT_INACTIVE at the beginning of the simulation.
 Therefore, when all slots of this centralized structure are filled with real or null messages with their associated timestamps, a temporal filtering iteration can occur.